 Alcohol can sometimes tell us the intensity of a wine and the ripeness of the grapes that went into making the wine.

-• Alcohol level is directly correlated to the sweetness of the grapes prior to fermenting the wine.
+- Alcohol level is directly correlated to the sweetness of the grapes before fermenting the wine.
 For this reason, lower ABV (sub-11%) wines will often have natural sweetness; their grape sugar wasn’t all turned into booze.

 Body:

-Body can give us clues to the type of wine, the region in which was grown, and the possible use of oak aging.
+Body can give us clues to the type of wine, the region in which it was grown, and the possible use of oak aging.
 Body usually is directly related to alcohol, but think of body as how the wine “rests” on your palate.
-When you swish it around in your mouth, does it feel like skim, 2%, or whole milk?
-That texture will roughly correspond with, light, medium, and full bodiedness in wine.
+When you swish it in your mouth, does it feel like skim, 2%, or whole milk?
+That texture will roughly correspond with light, medium, and full-bodiedness in wine.
 Usually body will also correspond with alcohol, but various other processes like lees stirring, malolactic fermentation, oak aging, and residual sugar can all give a wine additional body and texture.

 Step 4: Conclusion